alvin-francis/Portfolio/README.md

 # Portfolio
-A portfolio of the personal projects I have made
-Some of these are as follows:
+A portfolio of the personal projects I have made\nSome of these are as follows: